 If you buy into the golf industry’s marketing machinations, every few months there is a major new aerodynamic or metallurgical breakthrough.
-And each new innovation is designed, of course, to give the average soft-bellied high handicapper an extra ten yards off the tee and little forgiveness on off-center hits.
+And each new innovation is designed, of course, to give the average soft-bellied, high handicapper golfer an extra ten yards off the tee and little forgiveness on off-center hits.

-The allure of the latest wonder stick is undeniable, especially if you just watched a Tour pro gripping one launch a fairway-splitting monster drive or a wedge shot that miraculously spins back toward the hole.
-But as far as improving your game, never fall into the trap of believing a new set of clubs can substitute for quality instruction reinforced by hours of practice.
+The allure of the latest golf club is undeniable, especially if you just watched a Tour pro gripping one launch a fairway-splitting monster drive or a wedge shot that miraculously spins back toward the hole.
+But as far as improving your golf game, never fall into the trap of believing a new set of clubs can substitute for quality instruction reinforced by hours of practice.

-If you’re looking for legit shortcuts to shaving strokes off your scorecard, then look to high-tech golf gadgetry.
-The tech pinpoints the pin, gives you a neurotic amount of data on your putting game, and keeps you cool under pressure.
+If you’re looking for legit shortcuts to shaving strokes off your scorecard, then look to these high-tech golf accessories and gadgets.
+The golf tech pinpoints the pin, gives you a neurotic amount of data on your putting game, and keeps you cool under pressure.
 Here are seven game-changers — including a swing sensor, smart ball, and a high-powered rangefinder — to keep the double-bogeys at bay.

 TLink GPS Golf Watch

 Wearable golf tech that displays instant yardage ⏤ the distance to the back, middle, and front of the green ⏤ on 40,000+ courses worldwide is old hat.
 But few pull it off as unobtrusively and elegantly as Calgary-based TLink.
 Their watch is like the silk underwear of golf GPS’s, you’ll barely notice you’re even wearing it.
 And if you do, there’s an optional belt buckle clip in the box.
 It pairs with your smartphone via Bluetooth and also provides accurate hazard yardage and doubles as a fitness tracker.